Bukit Bintang Boys' Secondary School: Largest squash court complex in Petaling Jaya

 The old canteen was used as a temporary classroom to accommodate the increasing number of students but was eventually demolished.
 The new double storey block housed a hall upstairs and canteen downstairs.
 The new school hall also doubled as badminton courts.
 The batch of students sitting for their 1985 SPM examinations took their examinations in the new hall.
 Members of the public can rent the squash courts and the badminton hall for their private usage.
 The squash complex has played host to international tournaments, prominently the Milo All Stars Junior Squash Championship, in which it partners with the MBPJ Squash Complex.

 Events

-Yearly events

-Every year there is an Annual General Meeting for the Parents-Teachers Association, called Mesyuarat Agung PIBG.

-The Cross Country Run (Merentas Desa) is held early in the year.

-The annual Sport Day is held at Stadium Kelana Jaya.
-Athletes compete in track races.
-Beforehand, there will be Sukantara and Saringan held for the Sport Houses to compete for points, in the school compounds and Astaka Field.

-Academic Excellence Day (Hari Kecemerlangan) is held annually to praise students with notable achievements in academics.
-The "Piala Pusingan McGregor" given to one outstanding student.

-Co-curricular Day (Hari Ko-Kurikulum) is held annually to praise students and athletes of the school who have made notable achievements and contributions to co-curricular activities.

-The report card day is held at badminton hall twice a year.
-This day parents are invited by the school to hear from what teachers had to say about their children performance in their academic.